jswope00/edx-platform-sgu/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 -------
 email
 -------
-  The email address of the user.
-While Django by default makes this optional, we make it required, since it's the primary mechanism through which people log in.
-Must be unique to each user.
-Never shown to other users.
+  The user's email address, which is the primary mechanism users use to log in.
+This value is optional by default in Django, but is required by edX.
+This value must be unique to each user and is never shown to other users.

 ----------
 password